 Estuary modelling

-The Regional Estuaries Initiative is developing estuary models that will use inputs from corresponding catchment models to understand how these complex ecosystems behave and react to change.
+The Regional Estuaries Initiative developed estuary models that will use inputs from corresponding catchment models to understand how these complex ecosystems behave and react to change.

 Estuary models are physically-based and use meteorological inputs such as rainfall, temperature, wind and solar radiation, along with the catchment inflows and ocean exchange, to determine flow, temperature and salinity in an estuary.
 The models can be used to predict how estuaries will respond to scenarios such as reduced rainfall, one-off weather events (like storms) and increased ocean exchange (due to opening sand bars, surge barrier management or increased ocean levels).